brentley/ecsworkshop/content/platform/mu.md

 Mu doesn't have a favorite language.
 If you can get your microservice running with a Dockerfile, then mu can help!</p>

 #### <i class="fab fa-codepen fa-lg"></i> Stateless<br>
-Mu knows you might not need it anymore.
+You are not locked in to using Mu.
 Mu doesn't have any servers or databases running anywhere.
 Mu leverages CloudFormation to manage state for all AWS resources.</p>

 #### <i class="fa fa-code fa-lg"></i> Declarative<br>
 Mu makes sure you get what you want.
 You declare your configuration in a YAML file and commit with your source code.
 Mu takes care of setting up your AWS resources to meet your needs.</p>